How to Perform a Technical SEO Audit in 2026 (Step-by-Step Guide)

 - Content: original, matches search intent, minimum 300 words

-Step 4: Assess page speed and Core Web Vitals
+Step 4: Assess Core Web Vitals — fix performance before Google does it for you

-- LCP (Largest Contentful Paint): Should be under 2.5 seconds
+- LCP (Largest Contentful Paint): Under 2.5 seconds

 - Broken internal links (returning 404 errors)